desourav/on-man/README.md

 # on-man
-Before delving deep in the code, highly recommend to watch the short [video](https://youtu.be/x8hrLbfF42U) that explains and demo the application.
+Before delving deep in the code, highly recommend to watch the short 5 minute [video](https://youtu.be/x8hrLbfF42U) that explains and demo the application.

 There are superheroes and then there is `on-man`.